TORITZA/hoppers/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;-- Official Hoppers Manual<br>
 </blockquote>
 </div>
 <h3 align="center">You stumble upon a pond chock-full of Politoeds...
 Can you catch them all?</h2>
+[Hoppers](https://en.wikipedia.org/wiki/Hoppers_(game)) is a logic puzzle—to be more specific, a single-player peg-solitaire game—produced by the popular toy and board game company ThinkFun but invented by Nob Yoshigahara.
+However, in this iteration, you'll notice that the frog leaping isn't your typical amphibian—it's Politoed, the Frog <i>Pokémon</i>!

 ## Overview